Quantum Stabilization and Flat Hydrogen-based Bands of Nitrogen-doped Lutetium Hydride: Introduction

-Evidence for superconductivity at near-ambient conditions in Lu-H-N compounds has been recently reported \cite{dasenbrock2023evidence, salke2023evidence}.
-These reports inspired a great deal of computational studies, most of which yielded negative results on possible Lu-H-N structures for supporting near-ambient superconductivity \cite{hao2023first, hilleke2023structure, ferreira2023search, lu2023electron, sun2023effect, lucrezi2024temperature}.
-However, calculations have confirmed nitrogen doping of LuH$_3$ to increase the electron-phonon coupling (EPC) in small \cite{hao2023first} and moderate amounts, up to over $\lambda > 3$ in some structures \cite{hao2023first}.
-Some calculations yield structures with predicted T$_c$'s above 100 K \cite{fang2023assessing}.
+Experimental evidence for superconductivity near ambient conditions in the Lu-H-N system has been recently reported \cite{dasenbrock2023evidence, salke2023evidence}.
+These reports have inspired a great deal of computational studies, most of which yielded negative results for supporting near-ambient superconductivity for the compositions considered \cite{hao2023first, hilleke2023structure, ferreira2023search, lu2023electron, sun2023effect, lucrezi2024temperature}.
+On the other hand, density-functional perturbation theory calculations have confirmed that nitrogen doping of LuH$_3$ increases the electron-phonon coupling (EPC) up to over $\lambda > 3$ (arising from multiple modes) in some structures \cite{hao2023first, fang2023assessing}.
+Specifically, Pm$\overline{3}$m LuH$_{2.75}$N$_{0.25}$ was predicted to have $\lambda \approx 3$ and a $T_\text{c}$ of 100 K if quantum stabilization effects are taken into account \cite{fang2023assessing}.